 SCHOOL TAX RATE

-The 2019-2020 school tax rate is $0.15035 per $100 of evaluation for the five school boards on the Island of Montreal.
-It was established by the Minister of Education and Higher Education and published in the Official Gazette, Part 1, on June 15th, 2019.
+The 2020-2021 school tax rate is $0.10540 per $100 of evaluation for the school service centers and the school boards on the Island of Montreal.
+It was established by the Minister of Education and Higher Education and published in the Official Gazette, on June 13th, 2020.

-Since this year, a basic annual exemption of $25,000 will be applied to the assessed value of every assessed unit.
-This diminution represents a maximum saving of $44.58.
+A basic annual exemption of $25,000 will be applied to the assessed value of every assessed unit.

 DATE MAILED AND DUE DATES

-At the start of every school year, the Comité de gestion mails out school tax bills for all taxable properties within the five school boards on the Island of Montreal territory.
+At the start of every school year, the Comité de gestion mails out school tax bills for all taxable properties within the school on the Island of Montreal territory.

 School tax bills of $300 or more is payable in two instalments.